Alfresco/docs-alfresco/content-accelerator/latest/configure/other-aca-admin-configs/index.md

 4. Select all groups you would like to have access to this trac and save the config - if you would no longer like to secure the trac, click the "remove trac security" button instead

 Now, every time a user tries to access a secured trac, the application will check the Trac Security config to see if they a part of a group that is allowed to access the trac.
 If the user has no tracs they are allowed to access, they will be logged out of the application and be notified to contact their system administrator.

-## ACA Themes

-It's possible to change the theme that ACA uses in the Application Config within ACA admin.

-To change the colors, simply navigate to the Application Config and update the color settings in the Themes section.
-Remember that after saving any changes, you must refresh the page to see the updates.
-Any users currently in the application would need to refresh as well.

 ## Collections